Learn how to sew a felt mouse toy for a child or a cat with this beginner sewing project for kids and adults!

 - After adding a mouse tail, stuff the mouse body with organic cotton

-, wool, Poly-Fil, or recycled stuffing.
-Old unloved or well used plush animals make great donors to new softies!
-Add catnip
+- Old, unloved, or well-used plush animals make great donors to new softies!

-if you are making a mouse cat toy for a furry friend.
+- Add catnip if you make a mouse cat toy for a furry friend.

-- Complete sewing the mouse’s body together with the same type of hand sewing stitch you began sewing your mouse with.
-Again, the photos show a blanket stitch.
+- Complete sewing the mouse’s body with the same hand-sewing stitch with which you began sewing your mouse to finish the side seams.

-Step 6 – Sew the eyes and a nose onto the felt mouse plush toy face
+6. Sew the eyes and a nose onto the felt mouse plush toy face:

-We sewed the eyes on our mouse after stuffing it.
+I sewed the eyes on the mouse after stuffing it.
 Another option is to sew them onto the top half of the mouse before sewing the mouse plush toy together.

 - Thread embroidery floss in the color of choice onto a large eye sewing needle.

-- Sew another french knot for the second eye and come out through the tip of the mouse’s nose.
+- Sew another French knot for the second eye and come through the tip of the mouse’s nose or the side seam.

-- Tie it off on your last few stitches, come out through the stitches in the side, cut the thread, and voila’ a pocket pet mouses nose!
+- Tie it off on your last few stitches, come through the stitches in the side seam, cut the thread, and voila- a pocket pet mouse’s nose!

-Step 7 – Sew the whiskers onto the mouse plush toy
+7. Sew the whiskers onto the mouse plush toy:

-If you are making more than one pocket pet mouse, I recommend sewing all of the mice whiskers on at the same time to make it easy.
-Start with a nice long piece of thread and follow the directions below so that you only have to thread the needle once!
+If you make more than one pocket pet mouse, I recommend simultaneously sewing all of the mice’s whiskers on to make it easy.
+Start with a nice long piece of thread and follow the directions below so you only have to thread the needle once!

-- Thread large eye sewing needle with embroidery floss or cotton thread.
+- Thread an embroidery needle with embroidery floss or cotton thread.

-- Trim the mouse’s whiskers to the desired length.
+- Trim the strands of embroidery floss to make the mouse’s whiskers the desired length.

-Step 8 – Sew the ears on the felt mouse toy (can be done before or after whiskers)
+8. Sew the ears on the felt mouse toy (can be done before or after whiskers):

-Like sewing french knots for the eyes, this step can also be completed after step 2, before beginning to sew the felt mouse plush toy together–up to you!
+Like sewing French knots for the eyes, this step can also be completed after step 2 before beginning to sew the felt mouse plush toy together—it’s up to you!

 - Thread a large eye sewing needle with embroidery floss or cotton thread.